Check out the sections below for answers to frequently asked questions. If you have more questions or require additional information, contact us!

 No, pets are not permitted in Residence, even for visiting.
 Only registered service animals are permitted in Residence, with appropriate documentation.

-	In order to help sustain a strong Residence community, we limit the number of overnight guests for each resident to ten a month.
-Having guests stay on a continual basis often leads to tension or conflict between roommates and other members of the Residence community.
+In order to sustain a strong Residence community, we limit the number of overnight guests for each resident to 10 a month (two guests at one time).

 Yes, a student with full-time co-op is permitted to stay in Residence.

 As per the Student Residence Agreement, all residents are required to pay the full amount of Residence fees.
 When you arrive at Residence, ask your front desk for a Withdrawal Form, and return it as soon as you know your expected move out date.
 Once you have returned this form to the front desk, you will be added to our Refund Waitlist to be considered for a refund for your second semester Residence fees.